weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Wego version

-This command will print the version of wego installed and the version of flux that will be utilized by wego runtime install.
+This command will print the version of wego installed and the version of flux that will be utilized by wego gitops enable.

-Similar to `wego runtime install` version will interact with the checkpoint system and inform the user if the version of wego they are using is out of date.
+Similar to `wego gitops enable` version will interact with the checkpoint system and inform the user if the version of wego they are using is out of date.

 #### Wego app status